library(igraph)

 The resulting object, women_bin, is now a binary one-mode network in which only stronger-than-average shared-event ties are retained.
 In other words, two women are connected only if they attended more events together than the average pair.

-The plot below visualizes this thresholded projection.
 Compared to the fully weighted projection, the network is noticeably sparser, highlighting more cohesive and substantively stronger connections while filtering out weaker, potentially incidental overlaps.

 6.4.3 Model-based Binary Projections